Gasoline is sold and priced by grade

 Taxes add to the price of gasoline

 Federal, state, and local government taxes also contribute to the retail price of gasoline.
-The federal gasoline excise tax is 18.30¢ per gallon and the federal Leaking Underground Storage Tank fee is 0.1¢ per gallon.
-As of July 1, 2019, total state taxes and fees on gasoline averaged 29.66¢ per gallon.
+The federal tax on motor gasoline is 18.40 cents per gallon, which includes an excise tax of 18.30 cents per gallon and the federal Leaking Underground Storage Tank fee of 0.1 cents per gallon.
+As of January 1, 2021, total state taxes and fees on gasoline averaged 30.06 cents per gallon.
 Sales taxes along with taxes applied by local and municipal governments can have a significant impact on the price of gasoline in some locations.

 Refining costs and profits